merces/hem-hashes/README.md

 ## Usage

 After opening a file in HIEW, press `F11` to load a HIEW module and choose it from the menu.
 It will calculate common hashes of the whole file.
-If you mark a block instead, then Hashes will generate the hashes for the marked block.
+If you mark a block instead, Hashes will generate the hashes of the block content.
 Press `F5` to copy a hash value to clipboard.

 ### Example